brunoluiz/crossplane-explorer/README.md

 `crossplane trace` is a very handy tool, but it is not very interactive and requires a few extra hops to properly debug its traced objects.
-This tool aims on closing this gap by providing an interactive tracing explorer based on the tool tracer output.
+This tool aims on closing this gap by providing an interactive tracing explorer based on the tracer output.

 ## ✨ Features

 ### Trace

-- ✨ Expanded details at a glance
+- ✨ Expanded details at a glance, with highlight colouring for possible issues
+- 📖 Describe objects from the explorer, with no need to do it separately in kubectl
+- 📖 Clean object YAMLs without `managedFields` (useful on apply, not as much on describe/get)
-- 📋 Allow full object name yanking from selected items
+- 📋 Yank full qualified objects names straight from UI (API group + Kind + name)
-- 📖 Describe selected trace object details easily
-- ♻️ Automatic trace refresh
+- ♻️ Automatic refresh

 ### Upcoming

-- Call Kubernetes API when describing object
 - Allow mutating resource annotations (pause, finaliser)

 ## 📀 Install